getzola/zola/docs/content/documentation/themes/creating-a-theme.md

 - `templates`: all templates used in this theme
 - `sass`: Sass stylesheets for this theme, can be empty

+To be featured on this site, the theme will require two more things:

+- `screenshot.png`: a screenshot of the theme in action, its size needs to be reasonable
+- `README.md`: a thorough README explaining how to use the theme and any other information of importance

 A simple theme you can use as example is [Hyde](https://github.com/Keats/hyde).